luxonis/depthai-docs-website/api.md

   <span class="small">All dependencies are installed and the repository is checked out to `~/Desktop/depthai-python-extras`.</span>
 </div>

+{: #raspbian}
 ### Raspbian
-Many folks will have a lot of the following installed, but this details how to go from a fresh Raspbian install (the one with `and recommended software` [here](https://www.raspberrypi.org/downloads/raspbian/) was tested.
+Many folks will have a lot of the following installed, but this details how to go from a fresh Raspbian install (the one with *and recommended software* [here](https://www.raspberrypi.org/downloads/raspbian/) was tested.

 With a fresh install, below are the following dependencies needed to get DepthAI (and megaAI) up and running.
 Make sure to connect your Pi to the internet to run the following commands:
 ```